Juli often overlooks evergreens in summer when they're more like backdrops. But in winter, with snow clinging to them, they're center stage.

 Many Roles, Many Reasons

-Green no matter the season whether behind the scenes in warm weather or beauty revealed in winter, evergreens play many roles in your yard.
-Add to that a year round return on your time and money and you have enough reasons to plant some evergreens now.
+Green no matter the season, whether behind the scenes in warm weather or with their beauty revealed in winter, evergreens play many roles in your yard.
+Add to that a year-round return on your time and money and you have more than enough reasons to plant some evergreens.
 What's evergreen in your area?

 © 2017 Juli Seyfried